CTCheeseman/small-shell/Readme.txt

-Name: Tim McFarland
-Date: 5/2/2021
-Assignment: smallsh (Assignment 3)

-How to run code:

-Steps:
-1) ssh flip1.engr.oregonstate.edu
-2) ssh os1.engr.oregonstate.edu
+This is the portfolio project for Oregon State University's CS344 - Introduction to Operating Systems

+This is a shell that can be activated using Bash.
+It was compiled on the Oregon State University engineering servers, so there may need to be some modifications to run properly on other machines.

-3) compile by using gcc --std=gnu99 -g -o smallsh mcfarlti_program3.c
+compile by using: gcc --std=gnu99 -g -o smallsh mcfarlti_program3.c

-4) Ran against testing scripts by putting p3testscript in same folder as mcfarlti_program3.c and using the following arguments:
-4a) ./p3testscript > mytestresults.txt 2>&1
+There were a set of testscripts that were used to test the accuracy of the program, of it it passed 100% of tests

+Test script is available upon request